mvee18/benchmarkingpaper/README.md

     - `analyze_stats.ipynb`: performs the majority of the combined statistical analysis, including KW test and combining the stats together into the `results/all_stats_species.csv` files.

 - `ncbi`: NCBI standardization and lineage searching protocols.
+    - `databases`: where the NCBI database should go (i.e., from https://ftp.ncbi.nih.gov/pub/taxonomy/new_taxdump/) and uncompress it.
+    - `pkls`: initially empty folder -- where the standardized outputs will go from the NCBI parsing routine.
     - `names`: contains the name standardization functions
     - `lineage.py/.ipynb`: determines the correct genus name from TAXID.
     - `jams_convert.py`: annotates non-Excel JAMS output.